MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 ### AllowCDNFallback attribute (part of Add element)

 Optional.
-If you deploy Office from a local source, you can use this attribute to specify the Office Content Delivery Network (CDN) as a back-up source for the Office installation files.
+To use the Office CDN as a backup source for language packs, include the "AllowCDNFallBack" attribute in the configuration file, as shown in the example.

-The ODT looks first for installation files in the location specified in the SourcePath attribute.
-If the installation files are not available at that location and if the AllowCDNFallBack attribute is set to **True**, then the ODT will use installation files from the Office CDN.
+When installing languages, the ODT looks first for source files in the location specified in the SourcePath attribute.
+If the language pack isn't available at that location **and** the AllowCDNFallBack setting is set to True, then the ODT will use source files from the Office CDN.

 Allowed values: